core-wg/resource-directory/draft-ietf-core-resource-directory.md

 directory server to perform GET requests at the requesting registree-ep's default discovery URI to obtain the link-format payload to register.

 The registree-ep includes the same registration parameters in the POST request as it would per {{registration}}.
-The context of the registration is taken from the requesting server's URI.
+The registration base URI of the registration is taken from the requesting server's URI.

 The Resource Directory MUST NOT query the registree-ep's data before sending the response; this is to accomodate very limited endpoints.
 The success condition only indicates that the request was valid (ie. the passed parameters are valid per se),